PeterCamilleri/CX16/docs/more_memory.md

 ROM      |      14 bits     |    16K    |       3 bits      |   8     |     17     |    128K    |

 This all begs the question: Where do the Bank Address Bits come from?
 It turns out to be pretty simple.
+Way down at the beginning of the memory map, the hardware co-opts two locations.
+Namely addresses $0000 and $0001.

-The I/O region contains two eight bit output registers.
-The eight bits of one of those registers connects to the upper 8 address lines of the High RAM memory chips.
-Three bits from the other register connect to upper 3 address lines of the ROM memory chip.
+The eight bits of the register at $0000 connects to the upper eight address lines of the High RAM memory chips.
+Three bits from the register at $0001 connect to upper three address lines of the ROM memory chip.
 Currently, the remaining five bits of that register are marked as reserved for future use.

-Together, these two registers allow access to a total of 2176K of RAM and ROM.
+Together, these two registers allow access to a total of 2048K of RAM and 128K of ROM for a total of 2176K, not counting the nearly 40K of conventional RAM.

 [Back to the Top](#more-memory)